kamaldeen91/qsp-modeling-with-python/README.md

 ### About me

 Kamaldeen is an applied mathematician by training and he has a profound interest in quantitative pharmacology research.
-Specifically, he is interested in designing, analyzing and simulating pharmacokinetic-pharmacodynamic (PK/PD) models to inform pre-clinical development of drugs.
+Specifically, he is interested in designing, analyzing and simulating pharmacokinetic-pharmacodynamic (PK/PD) models to help inform pre-clinical development of drugs.

 ##### Kamaldeen:
 PK/PD modeling is interesting and I have enjoyed it so far.
 I enrolled in the HMX Fundamentals program (Harvard Medical School online learning platform) for Pharmacology and immunology to improve my basic knowledge of the pharmacology, necessary to design PK/PD models.